*completion time dependent on individual study path and course availability. Please speak to a Student Advisor for more information.

 What you will study

 The units that form part of the online mental health post-grad courses have been designed to develop the skills required for nurses to effectively respond to challenges within the field of mental health.
 You will learn to enhance your own practice, with the most up-to-date and clinically relevant knowledge embedded throughout the coursework.
-To gain your Graduate Diploma of Mental Health Nursing, you will need to complete all core units, listed in more detail below.
+To gain your Graduate Certificate in Mental Health Nursing, you will need to complete four units, which can be chosen from the list below.

 We may recognise and grant credit for past education, qualifications and/or work experience in a process called advanced standing.
 If you're eligible for advanced standing, this can impact the number of units you need to study, reducing the time and cost of your overall degree.